Skip to main content

 Employees who work a schedule less than 12 months are not eligible for holiday pay if the holiday falls outside the period they are generally expected to work, even if they are utilizing paid time before and after the holiday.

 Any requests to combine paid time off with holidays must be made in advance.
-Employees with an unscheduled or unpaid absence on the day immediately before or after a college holiday will not receive holiday pay.
-Employees who are utilizing any type of unpaid leave will not receive holiday pay, and holidays will run concurrently with any Family Medical Leave or Short Term Disability Leave.
+Employees with an unscheduled or unpaid absence on the work day immediately before or after a college holiday will not receive holiday pay.
+Employees who are utilizing any type of unpaid leave (including FMLA leave and leave due to short term disability) will not receive holiday pay unless the employee uses available PTO leave or other paid vacation on the day immediately before and after a college holiday.

 Winter Break/Extra Holidays